Modifiers

 Tovero

-This is Oroneeka, a Spanish Mustang exhibiting the tovero pattern, a combination of tobiano and overo.
+This is Oroneeka, a Spanish Mustang exhibiting the tovero pattern, a combination of tobiano and frame overo.

 This is an extreme variation of the tovero pattern known as Medecine Hat.
 The horse only retains color on it's flanks, around the eyes, and over the ears.